Azure/azure-sdk-for-java/sdk/spring/spring-cloud-azure-stream-binder-eventhubs/README.md

 The mode in which checkpoints are updated.

-`RECORD`, checkpoints occur after each record is successfully processed by user-defined message handler without any exception.
+`RECORD`, `default` mode.
+Checkpoints occur after each record is successfully processed by user-defined message handler without any exception.
 If you use `StorageAccount` as checkpoint store, this might become botterneck.

-`BATCH`, checkpoints occur after each batch of messages successfully processed by user-defined message handler without any exception. `default` mode.
-You may experience reprocessing at most one batch of messages when message processing fails.
-Be aware that batch size could be any value.
+`BATCH`, checkpoints occur after each batch of messages successfully processed by user-defined message handler without any exception.
+Be aware that batch size could be any value and `BATCH` mode is only supported when consume batch mode is set true.

 `MANUAL`, checkpoints occur on demand by the user via the `Checkpointer`.
 You can do checkpoints after the message has been successfully processed. `Message.getHeaders.get(AzureHeaders.CHECKPOINTER)`callback can get you the `Checkpointer` you need.
 Please be aware all messages in the corresponding Event Hub partition before this message will be considered as successfully processed.

 `PARTITION_COUNT`, checkpoints occur after the count of messages defined by `checkpoint_count` successfully processed for each partition.
 You may experience reprocessing at most `checkpoint_count` of  when message processing fails.

-`Time`, checkpoints occur at fixed time inerval specified by `checkpoint_interval`.
+`Time`, checkpoints occur at fixed time interval specified by `checkpoint_interval`.
 You may experience reprocessing of messages during this time interval when message processing fails.

-Default: `BATCH`
+Default: `RECORD`

+    Notes: when consume batch mode is false(default value), `BATCH` checkpoint mode is not invalid.

 **_checkpoint-count_**